Alien Coding: Components

 \subsection{Choice of the Timeout Parameters}

-The two parameters that determine how long a program may be run for is the \emph{timer per call} $t_{\mathit{call} }$ and the \emph{comprehension limit} $n_\mcompr$.
-A program times out if it exceeds the timeout or if one of the compr expression reaches the comprehension limit or if an integer with an absolute value larger than $10^{285}$ is produced.
+The two parameters that determine how long a program may be run for are the \emph{timer per call} $t_{\mathit{call} }$ and the \emph{comprehension limit} $n_\mcompr$.
+A program times out if it exceeds the timeout or if one of the $\mcompr$ expressions reaches the comprehension limit or if an integer with an absolute value larger than or equal to $2^{1025}$ is produced.
 We may run either a \emph{fast check}, a \emph{slow check} or a \emph{hybrid check} on the set of candidate programs.
 The fast check uses as parameters $t_{\mathit{call}}=1000$, $n_\mcompr =20$, and the slow check uses $t_{call}=100000$, $n_\mcompr=200$.

 \paragraph{Hybrid Check} The hybrid check tries to achieve the performance of the fast check while retaining most of the additional solutions found by the slow check.
 The first phase of the hybrid check is the fast check.
 After this check, we look at the programs that generated a prefix of an OEIS sequence but could not complete the full task.
 At this point, if we were to perform the slow check on all those prefix-generating programs, the hybrid check would take a time equivalent to the slow check.
-To get a gain in performance, we select only the ones that are the smallest for each prefix to be tested for the longer time.
+To get a gain in performance, we select only the ones that are the smallest for each prefix to be tested for a longer time.
 Fast programs implicitly differentiate themselves from others by generating longer prefixes, therefore are also selected by the same criteria for further checking.

 In most of our experiments, we use the hybrid check because it is about 15 times faster than the slow check.
 However, since it does not test all programs with the long timeout, it misses out on some solutions found by the slow check.
 In the longer NMT runs, we eventually switched from the hybrid check to the more robust slow check, to discover more solutions.